Analysis: Who’s pulled ahead in UW’s quarterback competition?

 But would Lake consider playing two quarterbacks this fall?

 “We’re going to do whatever’s best for our football team to win football games,” he said last week.
-“There’s no laid out, ‘We’re going to do this and this and this and this.’
+“There’s no laid-out ‘We’re going to do this and this and this and this.’
 The whole goal is to prepare our team to win football games.
 And whatever opponent we’re playing, we’re going to put the best 11 out there on offense and the best 11 out there on defense.
 That ensures that we’re going to get the victory.”

 So, in other words, you’ll have to wait and see.